-Last month, the Yezidis of northern Iraq marked the third anniversary of the attempted genocide of their people by the so-called Islamic State (ISIL).
+Last summer, the Yezidis of northern Iraq marked the third anniversary of the attempted genocide of their people by the so-called Islamic State (ISIL).
 In August 2014, ISIL rampaged through their villages in Iraqi Kurdistan, killing the men en masse and taking the women and girls as slaves.
 These women and girls bore unimaginable suffering, facing physical, psychological and sexual abuse and separation from their loved ones.

 Some of them have been lucky enough to have been liberated while others managed to escape, some walking miles – terrified and alone – to find help.
 They now face the struggle of coming to terms with their trauma and trying to reintegrate into a conservative society that can never fully understand what they have been through.

 Yezidi women who escaped from captivity share their heartbreaking stories (image: The Telegraph)

 Last summer, over the anniversary period, British artist Hannah Rose Thomas travelled to Kurdistan with clinical psychologist Sarah Whittaker-Howe, where she met with the women and girls who escaped from captivity.
 She ran an art project with some of the survivors, helping these women and girls find a way to express their ordeals and begin to rebuild their lives.

 The project took place at the Jinda Center in Dohuk (Jinda means rebirth), which serves as a social and psychological safe haven for these women and girls, offering them a place where they are accepted and cared for.
 The participants came to the center from the surrounding refugee camps where many Yezidis are now living after their villages were destroyed by ISIL.